indianakernick/The-Fat-Controller/README.md

 [![Docs.rs](https://docs.rs/tfc/badge.svg)](https://docs.rs/tfc)
 ![License](https://img.shields.io/crates/l/tfc)

 TFC is a library for simulating mouse and keyboard events.
-Mouse movement, mouse clicking, scrolling and key presses can all be simulated.
-The library supports macOS, Windows and Linux.
 This library was built for use by [TFC-server](https://crates.io/crates/tfc-server), a server that allows for remote control of a PC via a mobile app.

+## Features

+- Mouse clicks
+- Mouse motion (relative and absolute)
+- Mouse scrolling (smooth scrolling where supported)
+- Key presses
+- Translating Unicode characters to key presses
+- Typing arbitrary Unicode strings
+- Getting the mouse position
+- Getting the size of the screen

+## Platforms

+- Linux - With X11
+- Linux - Without X11
+- macOS
+- Windows

 ## Linux